 A company with an assertive culture might want to take more risks.
 In that case, you'd look for a Head of BI who likes aggressive policies.
 A company that moves ahead carefully might want to hire a Head of business information that spends a lot of time analyzing opportunities before pursuing them.

 A candidate’s resume and cover letter may offer some insight into whether they will fit into the corporate culture.
 Once you reach the interview stage, you can ask more direct questions about their preferred policies.

 Consider the Candidate’s Personality

-Since your business will spend more than $80,000 on the new Head of Business Intelligence, you must choose someone willing to grow with the industry.
+Since your business will spend a great deal of time and money on the new Head of Business Intelligence, you must choose someone willing to grow with the industry.
 Anything less than five years will put you at risk of losing your investment in the employee.

 Integrate.io can make business intelligence easier to develop.
 Our ETL platform integrates with nearly any data management system.
 It can extract, transform, and load your data into any system that you use to create high-quality visualizations.
 In short, it makes it easy to turn your raw data into refined business intelligence.

-Adding Integrate.io to your systems is easy.
-Contact Integrate.io to schedule a demo and consultation to see how Integrate.io gives you the ability to create high-quality business intelligence.
+Schedule a demo to see how Integrate.io gives you the ability to create high-quality business intelligence.